 Rockstar Mag founder and well-known leaker Chris Klippel shared that a release date for GTA 6 shouldn't be expected until 2024.
 Furthermore, he believes that a "real" announcement could be made later this year, which makes sense considering Rockstar's history for announcements in October.

 "An important step in the development of GTA 6 has just been reached.
 Things should speed up (internally at Rockstar)," wrote Klippel on Twitter (translated via Google).
 "I think that a (real) announcement at the end of the year may be possible.
 In any case, I don't see the game arriving before the end of 2024!"

 GTA 6 – trailer

 With Rockstar now confirming that GTA 6 is happening, the next big thing will be the first trailer announcement.
-While Rockstar premiered a trailer for GTA V on November 2, 2011, a few days after revealing the existence of GTA V, we don't expect any sort of trailer until late 2022 at the earliest.
+While Rockstar premiered a trailer for GTA V on November 2, 2011, a few days after revealing the existence of GTA V, we don't expect any sort of trailer until 2023 at the earliest.
 Again, October to November seems like a good bet.